gbkel/shugart/README.md

 ### Client

 Now that you successfully set up the server, you're able to use the client on any app you want.
-Below you can see the commands you can do in order to reach some functions of **shugart**.
+Below you can see the commands of **shugart**.

 #### shugart.client(host)